 There are a few best practices that are good to be aware of with your web development process:

-Each client has a different way of working, and bending the rules on your part a little will make all the difference with all your clients.
-Best to change things a little on your side rather than stay rigid to one process that wouldn’t fit the particular project/client.
+- Each client has a different way of working, and bending the rules on your part a little will make all the difference with all your clients.
+Best to change things slightly on your side rather than stay rigid to one process that wouldn’t fit the particular project/client.

 Jacob Gube at Six Revisions told us how he finishes up a project: